Anton-Sakovich/ObjectDefinitions/README.md

 (*"Hello, my name is Victoria Chase!
 I am studying at Blackwell Academy."*)
 ```

-Unfortunately, this extension is not polymorphic: when casted back to `person`, `victoria` uses `person`'s implementation:
+But this extension is not polymorphic: when casted back to `person`, `victoria` uses `person`'s implementation:

 ```Mathematica
 (person @@ victoria)@introduce[]
 (*"Hello, my name is Victoria Chase!"*)
 ```

+In OOP terms, `student`'s definition _hides_ that of `person`.
 We can make it polymorphic in the following way: we will make `person` redirect calls to `introduce[]` to the object's real type:

 ```Mathematica
 person[data_, type_][introduce[], caller_: person] := type[data, type]@override@introduce[];